cb-cities/sierra-charlie/README.md

 Development
 -----------

-The project may also be built without performing time-consuming code optimisations.
-This is convenient during development.
+By default, the project is built in production mode, performing potentially time-consuming code optimisations.
+This is unnecessary during development, and can be avoided by giving the following command:

 ```
 npm run dev-build